 People have been settling in Richmond successfully for roughly 275 years, and guess what?
 You can, too!
 Just a few caveats to consider before signing on that dotted line:

-Beggars can’t be choosers, but Richmond-ers can: Richmond is one of those rare cities in Virginia where renters outnumber buyers (by more than seven percent in this case).
-Because students at VCU and UR are constantly moving in and out of the city (same goes for Federal Reserve Bank workers and other government employees), there’s a revolving door of tenants at many complexes.
+Richmond-ers can be choosers: Richmond is one of those rare cities in Virginia where renters outnumber buyers (by more than seven percent in this case).
 So be choosy and don’t settle on a pad until you’re sure it’s exactly what your little heart desires.

 Take careful inventory: When you move-in, chances are your apartment manager will give you a checklist so you can note anything that isn’t completely perfect in your new pad.
 Don’t blow this off!
 Apartments tend to turn over very quickly in Richmond, and property managers don’t always have the chance to examine every last nook and cranny of vacant units for blemishes.
 You don’t want to get blamed – or worse, lose your deposit – for something that happened before your time.

 Bring the basics: Of course, you’ll need I.D., proof of income, a list of previous landlords, and banking info to rent at most Richmond properties.
-Or, if you’re a student with no job, no income, and no bank account (well aren’t you a pile of fun!), you’ll need a co-signer.
+Or, you’ll need a co-signer.

 So which neighborhood in Richmond is right for you?
 You have your choice of 50-plus distinct ‘hoods to pick from, including:

-Downtown: The downtown area, especially the Monroe Ward and Shockoe Slip areas, are ideal for VCU students and young urban professionals who want to be in the hub of the city’s commerce and culture (average apartment cost is around $900).
-The historical African-American neighborhood of Jackson Ward is also downtown and has some rental houses available in the $1200 range.
+Downtown: The downtown area, especially the Monroe Ward and Shockoe Slip areas, are ideal for those who want to be in the hub of the city’s commerce and culture (average apartment cost is around $900).
+The historical neighborhood of Jackson Ward is also downtown and has some rental houses available in the $1200 range.

-Shockoe Bottom: The epicenter of Richmond’s nightlife, Shockoe Bottom, on the banks of the James River, is a favorite locale for night owls, students, and hipsters who’s idea of a dream pad is one surrounded by pounding bass and drums.
+Shockoe Bottom: The epicenter of Richmond’s nightlife is Shockoe Bottom, on the banks of the James River.
 Just be prepared to spend close to a grand for a 1 BR and $1300-plus for a multi-room unit.